victor-asenjo/NextiaDI/experiments/src/main/java/integration2/README.md

 | -n        | false    | Number of datasets to bootstrap.
 Default is 100. |
 | -r        | false    | Number of repetitions.
 Default is 1.             |

-We present an example of how to run it with java jar command in the following:
+We present an example of how to run it with java cp command in the following:

 ```
-java -jar
+java -cp NextiaDI_experiments.jar integration2.IntegrationExp2 -o "/Users/jflores/output/" -d "/Users/jflores/input/"
 ```